-It's virtually impossible in today's world to surf the Internet, open a newspaper, magazine, or watch television without being confronted with a celebrity promoting something.
-Whether it's a physical product, a service or an ideology, CELEBRITY SELLS.
+It's impossible in today's world to browse the Internet, open a newspaper, magazine, or watch television without seeing a celebrity promoting a company's brand or product.
+Whether it's something physical, a service or an ideology, CELEBRITY SELLS.

-Of course, these are just a few of the many celebrity brand endorsements negotiated worldwide every year.
-In fact, it's hard to name a consumer product or industry that isn't engaging high profile celebrities to promote their wares.
+Of course, these are just a few of the many hundreds of celebrity brand endorsements negotiated worldwide every year.
+In fact, it would be hard to name a consumer product or industry that isn't engaging high profile celebrities to promote their wares right now.

-This isn't by any means a modern phenomenon — Hollywood actors from the 1940s onwards have promoted cigarettes, clothing and perfumes — but as with everything else in life, the way brands engage with star names is continually evolving and becoming smarter.
-The modern-day idea of celebrities immersing themselves in the brand they’re promoting was elevated through sport when icons such as Michael Jordan and Tiger Woods started earning more via endorsement and licensing deals than from earnings through sport.
+However, this isn't by any means a modern phenomenon — Hollywood actors from the 1940s onwards have promoted cigarettes, clothing and perfumes — but as with everything else in life, the way brands engage with star names is continually evolving and becoming smarter.
+The modern-day idea of celebrities immersing themselves in the brand they’re promoting was elevated through sport when icons such as Michael Jordan and Tiger Woods started earning more via endorsement and licensing deals than their earnings through sport.

-However, whilst sporting stars paved the way for big earnings, corporate brands have, in more recent times, turned to Hollywood actors and musicians to promote their products, and they’re constantly seeking new ways to merge the already-blurry lines between the commercial and entertainment worlds.
+And, whilst sporting stars paved the way for big earnings, corporate brands have, in more recent times, turned to Hollywood actors and headline musicians to promote their products, and they’re constantly seeking new ways to merge the already-blurry lines between the commercial and entertainment worlds.

 Brand endorsements and relationships with high-profile media personalities work because people idolise celebrities.
 When famous people are seen in advertisements promoting a new product, audiences are prompted to buy that product, either subliminally or directly.
-Even savvy, sceptical consumers who understand that stars are paid hefty fees to support a product will often succumb to an endorsement and buy into the brand.
+Even savvy, sceptical consumers who understand that stars are paid hefty fees to align themselves with a product will often succumb to an endorsement and buy into the brand.

-It all comes down to trust, likeability and authenticity.
-If consumers believe in some capacity that a certain star might actually use the product then sales can rocket.
+Ultimately, it all boils down to trust, likeability and authenticity.
+If consumers believe, in some capacity, that a certain star might actually use the product then sales can go through the roof.

 Celebrity itself is an alluring draw — most people want a small insight into the inaccessible lives that celebrities lead, so they live vicariously through the products and services promoted by the celebrities to whom they feel an affinity.
 With consumers facing so many choices these days, an emotional connection with a certain celebrity could make the difference between a shopper's hand stopping over one product or moving on to the competition.

-How do you begin the process of getting a celebrity to work with you, and how much will it cost?
+How can I hire a celebrity to work with my brand and how much will it cost?

-In terms of costs, there are unfortunately no standard or quotable figures.
-Each campaign is treated as a unique and bespoke relationship based on multiple factors at the time.
-However, in simple terms, the bigger the celebrity name and more involved the campaign, the larger the fee.
+As for the cost, there are unfortunately no standard or quotable figures.
+Each campaign is treated as a unique and bespoke opportunity based on multiple factors at the time.
+However, in very broad and simple terms, the bigger the celebrity name and the more involved your campaign, the larger their fee.